verkkila/pwp/meetings.md

 Test coverage for the project was low (65%).
 Some of the client features didn't work, specifically adding events, items and tasks to schedules.

 ### Action points
-To improve grade:
+* To improve grade:
--Increase test coverage
+  1. Increase test coverage
--Fix broken functionality
+  2. Fix broken functionality

 ### Comments from staff